A Safe Creative Space

 Artistic and Administrative Staff have the responsibility to present the Choir to the best of its ability.
 Managing performance (i.e. providing direction to an individual(s) in order to improve the performance), absenteeism, discipline and dismissal – as long as the action respects policies and legislation, and is reasonable and not abusive or discriminatory – should not be interpreted as harassment.

-The 2018 TMC Policy on Harassment and Workplace Violence outlines the processes in place for those involved with TMC to resolve issues, and includes specific definitions and parameters.
-To ensure that TMC Board members, choristers and staff are equipped with the information they need, training will be provided by a specialist in workplace safety.
+The 2018 TMChoir Policy on Harassment and Workplace Violence (updated March 2020) outlines the processes in place for those involved with TMChoir to resolve issues, and includes specific definitions and parameters.
+To ensure that TMChoir Board members, choristers and staff are equipped with the information they need, training will be provided by a specialist in workplace safety.

-If one believes that he/she has experienced harassment of any type within TMC, there are several processes he/she can follow, from directly notifying the harasser that their behaviour is unwelcome, to making a verbal or written complaint.
-The TMC has designated four complaint recipients to whom an individual may address their complaint..
+If one believes that they have experienced harassment of any type within TMChoir, there are several processes they can follow, from directly notifying the harasser that their behaviour is unwelcome, to making a verbal or written complaint.
+The TMC has designated four complaint recipients to whom an individual may address their complaint.

-- Chair of the TMC Board of Directors (firstname.lastname@example.org)
+- Chair of the TMChoir Board of Directors (email@example.com)

-- Vice Chair of the TMC Board of Directors (TMVicechair@gmail.com)
+- Vice Chair of the TMChoir Board of Directors (TMVicechair@gmail.com)

-- Through ClearView Connects, a third party reporting service which enables complainants to make an anonymous complaint to the TMC (online at clearviewconnects.com or call the TMC dedicated toll free number at 1-833-550-1786).
-(This reporting service will be accessble as of Oct 1, 2018.)
+- Through ClearView Connects, a third party reporting service which enables complainants to make an anonymous complaint to the TMChoir (online at clearviewconnects.com or call the TMC dedicated toll free number at 1.833.550.1786).

-For more details, please see TMC Policy on Harassment and Workplace Violence.
+For more details, please see TMChoir Policy on Harassment and Workplace Violence.